GAID (Google Advertising ID)

 - Your GAID number will be listed at the bottom of the screen

-- Google Advertising ID (aka GAID) is a device unique identifier that enables app developers and marketers to measure campaign performance and user behavior across media sources, without sharing user-level data with 3rd parties.
+- Google Advertising ID (aka GAID) is a unique device identifier that enables app developers and marketers to measure campaign performance and user behavior across media sources, without sharing user-level data with third parties.

 - GAID is used on Android devices, while IDFA is the equivalent for iOS — one difference being that Apple users must opt in to sharing their IDFA with each app.
 Android users can choose to reset their GAID or opt out of personalized ads, in which case advertisers and developers will see a string of zeros in place of their GAID.

 - GAID has provided marketers with vital insights for measurement and attribution, segmentation, and personalization of campaigns.